 In his role as CTO, Mr. Zamot proposes “establishing a straightforward, clear chain of authority, with well-defined roles and responsibilities that track with the overall objective and with strategic priorities…we must prioritize speed – with discipline, transparency and integrity – over endless analysis.”
 He concluded his testimony by saying “Our goal or ‘end state’ is to provide stable, reliable, and cost-effective power via a grid that incorporates best practices, in order to act as a catalyst for sustainable economic growth.”
 It should be noted that the appointment of a CTO is hotly contested by various groups in the Title III proceeding, including bondholders, other creditors, and the Commonwealth government.

-Documents related to the hearing can be viewed on the Committee’s website, which can be accessed here.
+Documents related to the hearing can be viewed on the Committee’s website.